lich-uct/mrnaid.dichlab.org/README.md

 This repository contains the deployment configuration for the public http://mrnaid.dichlab.org/ server.

 Adapted from [https://github.com/lich-uct/biophi.dichlab.org](https://github.com/lich-uct/biophi.dichlab.org)

-## Deploying a new release

-To deploy a new release, simply run the `./deploy.sh` script.

 ## First time setup on Ubuntu